raphaeluziel/reservation/README.md

 - RNs can access and reserve all available shifts (RN, PN, and ASST).
 - PNs can only view shifts that are open to PNs and ASSTs.
 - Assistants are restricted to working on ASST shifts only.
-- A nurse can view and reserve all open shifts offered by all employers.
+- A nurse can view and reserve his or her role permitted shifts offered by all employers.

 Employers and nurses are treated as customers.
 As a customer, a user can update their own profile and reset their password.